Rapid Labor: Signs, Difficulties, and Management

 - Lay down either on your back or on your side.

-Comprised from the following resources:
+Comprised of the following resources:

 Harms, R. W. (2004).
 Mayo Clinic Guide to a Healthy Pregnancy.
 New York: HarperResource.